 Sales within the other Asia region include sales to Hong Kong, Korea, Taiwan, Singapore and other Asian countries.
-Sales within other Asia declined 19% to \$5.3 million in the first quarter of 2010, primarily as a result of the affect of the strengthening Canadian dollar.
-Also a change in sales mix for clams, weighted towards products with lower selling prices reduced sales and margins in these markets for the period.
-An increase in sale volumes for clams, lobster, scallops and shrimp partially offset the decline in sale prices.
-Also price increases in sea scallops partly compensated for the strengthening Canadian dollar.
+Other Asian countries are an important market for clams, shrimp and turbot.
+Sales within other Asia increased 33.5% to \$11.4 million in the first half of 2010, as a result of an increase in sales volumes for clams and sea scallops as consumer demand increased for the period.
+The increase in volumes for clams was partially offset by changes in sales mix for clams that were weighted towards products with lower selling prices